zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

-FSx for Lustre: a type  of parallel distributed file system, for large-scale computing.
-The name Lustre is derived from "Linux" and "cluster" => Machine Learning, High Performance Computing(HPC), Seamless integration with S3...
+FSx for Lustre: a type  of **parallel distributed file system**, for large-scale computing.
+The name Lustre is derived from "Linux" and "cluster" =>** Machine Learning**, High Performance Computing(HPC), Seamless integration with S3...

 > 例题
 >